Was wird durchsucht?

 Sophie Straube / search services (osmikonSEARCH, article database ARTOS, repository OstDok, internet resource catalogue OstNet); subscription services (new acquisition service "New Books and More on Eastern Europe", ARTOS Abo Service)

 The Bayerische Staatsbibliothek (BSB) in Munich owns one of the world’s leading collections on Eastern Europe, with holdings that have been built up over a long and rich history.
 Since the early 1950s, it has served as a reference library for the countries of Eastern and Southeastern Europe throughout Germany as part of a programme for the nationwide supply of literature funded by the German Research Foundation (DFG).
 The Eastern Europe Collection of the BSB comprises about 1.3 million volumes, including valuable manuscripts as well as a diverse range of electronic media, microfilmed archival material and about 4,500 current journals.
 Since 2000, over 1.1 million of its own books have been digitised and made available in open access format.
-The library and the Specialised Information Service for Russian, East and Southeast European Studies have also been intensively engaged in electronic publishing for several years.
+The library and the Specialised Information Service for East, Central and Southeast European Studies have also been intensively engaged in electronic publishing for several years.

 Eastern Europe Collection of the BSB